SoftCircuits/Silk/docs/SilkLanguage.md

 main()
 {
     if i >= 5 and i <= 10
-        print "i is between 5 and 10 (inclusive)" else
+        print "i is between 5 and 10"
+    else
     {
-        print "i is not between 5 and 19" return
+        print "i is not between 5 and 10" return
     }
 }